Lampeln: Aim

 To take as many tricks as possible, but in any case a minimum of two to avoid a penalty.

 Austrian Lampeln

 The Austrian variant of Lampeln is more complicated that its Bavarian counterpart.
 Its distinguishing feature is 'hop and jump', whereby the role of dealer may switch to another player as a result of the cut and further contributions are paid to build up the pot more rapidly, which gives this variant more of a gambling flavour.
 In this respect it resembles Kratzen and Zwicken.

 Cards

 The game is usually played with 32 cards from a 36-card Tell pattern pack.
 The Seven of Bells is permanently the second highest trump and is nicknamed the Belli.

 Deal and cut

 The first dealer of a session is the youngest player.
 Thereafter the role of dealer rotates clockwise.
-The hand begins with the dealer paying 40 euro cents to the pot (Stock or Kassa) and shuffling the pack.
+The hand begins with the dealer paying an ante of 40 euro cents to the pot (Stock or Kassa) and shuffling the pack.